Bukichi Miki: Pre-war

-Political comeback up to the purge
+World War II

 In 1939, he became president of the newspaper firm Hochi Shimbun.
 He returned to politics in 1942, winning election as an independent candidate in that year's general election.
 In the election, Ichiro Hatoyama also won office as an unaligned candidate.
 Before the war Miki and Hatoyama had been leading members of rival parties, the Rikken Minseito and the Rikken Seiyukai.
 However, in wartime, they were both defenders of liberalism who together resisted the military authorities, even if in the end they were both compelled to affiliate with the Imperial Rule Assistance Political Association.
 At that time, Hatoyama and Miki made a pact to form a government one day, with Hatoyama as prime minister and Miki as Speaker of the House of Representatives.
 In August 1942, Hochi Shimbun was bought out by Yomiuri Shimbun.

 After the war, he took part in planning the establishment of the Liberal Party.
 In the elections of April 1946 the Liberal Party won a plurality, and it seemed like a real possibility that Hatoyama would become prime minister, but the formation of the cabinet fell through at the last minute when Hatoyama was purged by the US occupation authorities.
 Shigeru Yoshida became President of the Liberal Party in Hatoyama's stead.

 Because Yoshida still disliked the pre-war politicians for having been deferent to the military, he selected his cabinet in private consultation with his close advisor, Joji Hayashi without discussing the matter with senior members of the Liberal Party, including Miki, who was Chairman of the Executive Council, and Secretary General Ichiro Kono.
 The party leadership was furious, some even demanding Yoshida's removal from the party presidency, but Miki managed to calm them down by pointing out that if they withdrew their support from Yoshida, then power would likely pass to the Socialist Party.

 Then, on 24 May 1946, two days after the formation of Yoshida's first cabinet, Miki was also purged.